 The Hope Center Annual Retreat provides an opportunity to go off-site for a day, focus on Hope Center research, and learn more about translational Neuroscience outside Washington University: Hope Center faculty and members of their laboratories learn about the latest findings and future directions of member labs in the context of short talks and a poster session; the Hope Center Lecture features an invited speaker who leads his/her field with a research program aligned with the Hope Center mission.
-The Sixth Annual Hope Center Retreat will be held on Tuesday, May 3, 2015 at the Danforth Plant Science Center and features Beverly Davidson (University of Pennsylvania) as the Hope Center Lecturer.
+The Sixth Annual Hope Center Retreat will be held on Tuesday, May 3, 2016 at the Danforth Plant Science Center and features Beverly Davidson (University of Pennsylvania) as the Hope Center Lecturer.
 Orla Smith (Science Translational Medicine) will also give a talk.
 Details are below and also on the Neuroscience Calendar of the Office of Neuroscience Research.

 Hope Center Awards